 - (1) Where a sign erected on local government property has been erected under a local law of the local government repealed by this local law, then it is to be taken to be and have effect as a determination on and from the commencement day, except to the extent that the sign is inconsistent with any provision of this local law or any determination made under clause 2.1. - (2) Clause 2.5 does not apply to a sign referred to in subclause (1).

 Part 3 - Permits

 Division 1 - Preliminary

 3.1 Application of Part

-This Part does not apply to a person who uses or occupies local government property under a written agreement with the local government to do so.
+This Part does not apply to a person who uses or occupies a public place: